Wildlife & Animals – Khutse GR

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

 Khutse GR is not a prime wildlife destination, but all animals present in the Central Kalahari can be found here.
 Oryx and springbok are quite common.
 Other antelope that might be encountered are greater kudu, hartebeest and steenbok.
 Wildebeest and giraffe are present as well.
-Of the big cats lion is most common and leopard tracks often reveal the presence of this shy predator.
+Of the big cats, lion is most common.

 Best Time for Wildlife Viewing